LR

 Vague or Confusing Answer Choices

-Another aspect of Flaw questions that can make them very difficult is the vague and sometimes confusing wording of the answer choices.
+An aspect of Flaw questions that can make them very difficult is the sometimes vague and confusing wording of the answer choices.
 There's no "hack" for this issue, sometimes the answer choices are genuinely difficult to understand.
 However, again, with practice you can start to see patterns and understand what certain confusing phrases are referencing.